vldr/em-fceux/README.md

 em-fceux can be built under Linux or Unix.
 Windows is not currently supported.

-First install Emscripten (tested on: 1.34.6, 1.32.0) by following instructions in: http://emscripten.org/
+First install Emscripten (tested to work on version: 1.35.0) by following instructions in: http://emscripten.org/

 Then you also need scons build tool, gzip and Python 2.7.x.
 Their installation